 The most common types of ARMs are also known as hybrid ARMs.
 These have initial fixed-rate periods followed by a floating rate for the remainder of the loan.
 Hybrid ARMs include:

 Usually, 5/1 ARMs have the lowest interest rate of the bunch.
 For those who think they’ll refinance or sell within five years, this could be the most cost-effective option.

 Of course, it’s also a gamble.
 If your income or credit situation changes for the worse, you might not be able to refinance.
 And, if you can refinance, you might end up with a higher rate than if you would have gotten a fixed-rate loan in the first place.

-If you know that you won’t keep the house longer than the initial period than you could end up saving money.
+If you know that you won’t keep the house longer than the initial period, you could end up saving money.
 If you stay with an ARM past the fixed-rate period, you run the risk of your rate rising (it could also fall if rates drop).

 |Loan Type||Purchase Rates||Refinance Rates|